The Lydden Vale Gardening Club visit - Upper Sydling House

-Defib Runnersin order of proximity to the Defib at Buckland Newton Village HallLisa Peart 01300 345578 Keith Darbyshire 01300 345196 Gill Nell 01300 345825 Sandie Stout 01300 345135 David Morris 01300 345402 Geri Aitkenhead 07864 195619
+Defib Runnersin order of proximity to the Defib at Buckland Newton Village HallLisa Peart 01300 345578 Keith Darbyshire 01300 345196 Gill Nell 01300 345825 Sandie Stout 01300 345135 David Morris 01300 345402 Deki Bray 07909 521215 Geri Aitkenhead 07864 195619

-The Lydden Vale News is delivered to over four hundred households and has an excellent online presence via The Buckland Newton Community website www.bucklandnewton.comTo promote your business in this space, please see the details on page 3
+The Lydden Vale News is delivered to over four hundred households and has an excellent online presence via The Buckland Newton Community websitewww.bucklandnewton.comTo promote your business in this space, please see the details on page 3.

 NOW OPEN EVERY DAYBreakfast Club available from 8am for children aged from 2 years.Government Early Years Funding accepted, non-funded hours charged at£4.50 per hour—3 & 4 year olds £5.00 per hour—2 year oldsFor more information please contact the school office on:01300 345393office@bucklandnewton.dorset.sch.uk